nanovms/ops-documentation/klibs.md

 when security or ops teams are separate from dev or build teams and they might handle deploying tls certificates or secrets post-deploy.
 All files are downloaded before execution of the main program.

+3) One can include this on any platform to populate the environment of the user process with variables whose name and value are retrieved from an HTTP(S) server during startup.

 The cloud_init klib supports a configuration option to overwrite previous files: it's called `overwrite`.
 If you specify this option for a given file, by inserting an `overwrite` JSON attribute with any string value,